aslamamaan3/whatsapp-covid-bot/README.md

 # How to talk to it?

-Click on the link below -
+Click on the link -
 https://api.whatsapp.com/send?phone=14155238886&text=join%20avoid-chose

 If you have whatsapp installed, it will ask your permission to start a chat with the bot.